 Three Methods of Schooling

-Public Education (conveyor-belt education) - according to De Mille, the public school system was designed to prepare students for the job market.
+Public Education (conveyor-belt education) - De Mille asserts that the public school system was designed to prepare students for the job market.
 Today, the overwhelming majority of American students receive this type of education.
 This is considered to be a “conveyor-belt education.”
 Public schools are run like factories with students being taught the same things at the same age.
 They all use the same textbooks.
 They are tested and graded the same way.
 Students are taught what to think, not how to think or lead.
 This is also referred to as "Soviet" because the bar is set low enough to ensure that most students can pass.
 It provides not just equal opportunity but equal outcomes as well.

-Professional Education (the competitive conveyor belt) - this system of education prepares people to enter professional fields, such as law, business or medical.
-Graduates of a professional education are specialists who know when to think.
+Professional Education (the competitive conveyor belt) - this system of education prepares people to enter professional fields, such as law, business, or medical.
+Graduates of a "professional education" are specialists who know when to think.

 How the Thomas Jefferson Method Works

 To properly implement the Thomas Jefferson method, homeschool parents must become mentors to their kids.
-This requires parents to read the classic works and discuss them with their children.
+This requires parents to read classic works and discuss them with their children.

-1. Classics, Not Textbooks - by reading classic works in philosophy, literature, science, economics and law, students learn how to think and how to lead.
-Essentially this method requires students to go directly to the source by reading works by Homer, Galileo, Orwell, Plato and Adam Smith.
-Children might read works like Shakespeare, Aesop's Fables, Dr. Suess, Charlotte's Web and The Gettysburg Address.
+1. Classics, Not Textbooks - by reading classic works in philosophy, literature, science, economics, and law, students learn how to think and how to lead.
+Essentially this method requires students to go directly to the source by reading works by Homer, Galileo, Orwell, Plato, and Adam Smith.
+Children might read works like Shakespeare, Aesop's Fables, Dr. Suess, Charlotte's Web, and The Gettysburg Address.